Percud/AA_Comp/README.md

 - odseq
 - taxizedb
 ```
 Source script [Align_shade.R](https://github.com/Percud/AA_Comp/blob/master/Utilities/Align_shade.R).
-Choose the amino acid/amino acids to focus on and write in `aa` .
-Choose `og_id` of the orthogroup to align.
+Choose the amino acid/amino acids to focus on and write it/them in `aa` .
+Choose the `og_id` of the orthogroup to align.
 Example:
 ```
 aa="CDEW"
 og_id="238395at7742"
 ```
 Run the script.
-The program takes the best sequences from each class to align and it creates four files: multiple alignment is in *PDF* file.
+The program takes the best sequences from each class to align and creates four files: multiple alignment is the *PDF* file.

 ### BAR PLOTS
 Run script [Barplot.R](https://github.com/Percud/AA_Comp/blob/master/Utilities/Barplot.R).
 It creates **bar plots with vertical bars** based on **pairwise comparisons**.